qcscine/sparrow/README.md

 ## Introduction

-Sparrow is a code for fast semiemprical quantum chemical calculations.
+Sparrow is a code for fast semiempirical quantum chemical calculations.
 It provides the following methods:
 - MNDO
 - AM1